awillard1/Pen-Test-Tools/xss/readme.md

 <details open ontoggle="prompt('xss via toggle')">Toggle Me For More prompts</details>
 <video onmouseenter=prompt(123)>
 ```
+Here you will find a great resource: https://html5sec.org/

 Don't forget the injection might not be a form tag but in the javascript.
 ==============